intel/platform-aware-scheduling/telemetry-aware-scheduling/README.md

 After these steps the scheduler extender should be registered with the Kubernetes Scheduler.

 #### Deploy TAS
 Telemetry Aware Scheduling uses go modules.
 It requires Go 1.16+ with modules enabled in order to build.
+TAS current version has been tested with the recent Kubernetes version at the released date.
+It maintains support to the three most recent K8s versions.
-TAS has been tested with Kubernetes 1.20+.
-TAS was tested on Intel® Server Board S2600WF-Based Systems (Wolf Pass).
+TAS was tested on Intel® Server Boards S2600WF and S2600WT-Based Systems.

 A yaml file for TAS is contained in the deploy folder along with its service and RBAC roles and permissions.

 A secret called extender-secret will need to be created with the cert and key for the TLS endpoint.
 TAS will not deploy if there is no secret available with the given deployment file.